 The Northern Palace is particularly impressive, built on the edge of the plateau on three descending terraces.
 The Western Palace is the largest structure on the summit covering 3700m².
 Today we can still see parts of the ancient mosaics and murals that decorated the bathhouse and palaces.
 Thanks to the remote location and dry climate much of the original fortress has survived.

 The Siege of Masada

-Today visitors can enjoy a visitor center at the base of Masada where there is a small museum, food court and souvenir store.
+Today visitors can enjoy a visitor center at the base of Masada where there is a small museum, food court, and souvenir store.
 From there you can take a cable car to the summit.
-Alternatively it is possible to hike the “Snake Path” a twisting and turning path up the face of Masada.
+Alternatively, it is possible to hike the “Snake Path” twisting and turning path up the face of Masada.
 At the top of Masada visitors can tour the many excavated structures of Herod’s fortress and enjoy the breathtaking views across the desert and the Dead Sea.

 Want to see the amazing view from Masada?
 Join our Masada and Dead Sea Tour.